sebleYA/the-game/README.md

 https://canvas.northseattle.edu/courses/2023764/discussion_topics/12224321

-Robert Bunge is the primary editor for this class-level repository for the game.
-All class members are invited to collaborate.
-Different groups will also set up their own independent repositories for forks of this project.
+Joe is the primary editor for this class-level repository for the game.
+All group members are invited to collaborate.